Dvergar/breath/README.md

-A set of tools for network game development.
+A set of tools for network game development in dart/flutter.

 Glueing websockets, flame & oxygen.